Runtime Reference#

 device_array = host_array.to("cuda")

-Additionally, arrays can be copied directly between memory spaces:
+Additionally, data can be copied between arrays in different memory spaces using wp.copy()

 src_array = wp.array(a, dtype=float, device="cpu")